hpe-storage/python-hpedockerplugin/docs/create_snapshot_schedule.md

                                month         * or 1-12
                                day-of-week   * or 0-6 (0 is Sunday)

-- -o scheduleName=x           This option is mandetory. x is a string which indicates name for the schedule on 3PAR.
+- -o scheduleName=x           This option is mandatory. x is a string which indicates name for the schedule on 3PAR.
-- -o retentionHours=x         This option is not mandetory option. x is an integer, indicates number of hours this snapshot will be retained.
+- -o retentionHours=x         This option is not mandatory option. x is an integer, indicates number of hours this snapshot will be retained.
-- -o snaphotPrefix=x          This option is mandetory. x is prefix string for the scheduled snapshots which will get created on 3PAR
+- -o snaphotPrefix=x          This option is mandatory. x is prefix string for the scheduled snapshots which will get created on 3PAR
-- -o expHrs=x                 This option is not mandetory option. x is an integer, indicates number of hours after which snapshot created via snapshot schedule will be deleted from 3PAR.
+- -o expHrs=x                 This option is not mandatory option. x is an integer, indicates number of hours after which snapshot created via snapshot schedule will be deleted from 3PAR.
-- -o retHrs=x                 This option is not mandetory option. x is an integer, indicates number of hours this snapshot will be retained.
+- -o retHrs=x                 This option is not mandatory option. x is an integer, indicates number of hours this snapshot will be retained.

 docker command to create a snapshot schedule:
 ```